webrecorder/browsertrix/docs/develop/index.md

   - toc
 ---

-# Developing Browsertrix Cloud
+# Developing Browsertrix

-Browsertrix Cloud consists of a Python-based backend and TypeScript-based frontend.
+Browsertrix consists of a Python-based backend and TypeScript-based frontend.

-To develop Browsertrix Cloud, the system must [first be deployed locally](../deploy/local.md) in a Kubernetes cluster.
+To develop Browsertrix, the system must [first be deployed locally](../deploy/local.md) in a Kubernetes cluster.

 The deployment can then be [further customized for local development](./local-dev-setup.md).